 Treatments for tachycardia

-Vagal maneuvers - certain movements that the patient can do themselves might stop an arrhythmia that starts above the lower half of the heart.
-These movements may involve the patient holding their breath and straining, coughing, or submerging their face in ice-cold water.
+Vagal maneuvers - certain movements that the patient can do themselves might stop some types of arrhythmia that start above the lower half of the heart.

 Medications - these will not cure the patient, but are usually effective in reducing episodes of tachycardia and can help with proper electrical conduction of the heart.

 Cardioversion - the doctor may use an electric shock or medication to reset the heart to its regular rhythm.

 Ablation therapy - one or more catheters go through blood vessels into the inner heart.
-They are placed in areas of the heart that are thought to be the source of the arrhythmia and destroy small sections of the tissue.
+They are placed in areas of the heart that are thought to be the source of the arrhythmia and destroy small sections of those tissues.

-ICD (implantable cardioverter-defibrillator) - the device is implanted near the left collarbone and has electrode-tipped wires that go from the ICD, through veins, to the heart.
-The ICD monitors the heart rhythm and if it detects an abnormally slow rhythm, it stimulates the heart to return to a normal rhythm.
+ICD (implantable cardioverter-defibrillator) - the device is implanted near the left collarbone and monitors heart rhythm; if it detects an abnormally fast rhythm, it stimulates the heart to return to a normal rhythm.